-The following is an excerpt from The Rational Manager.
-You will be provided a copy of this entire book when you attend the Kepner-Tregoe® Problem Solving and Decision Making workshop.
-This excerpt is provided to you for your use only as a prework reading exercise prior to the workshop.
-Please delete this document if you receive it in error or if you are not scheduled to attend a Kepner-Tregoe Problem Solving and Decision Making workshop.
+The following is an excerpt from The New Rational Manager.
+This excerpt is provided to you for your use as prework reading prior to the workshop or eLearning course.
+Please delete this document if you received it in error or if you are not scheduled to attend a Kepner-Tregoe workshop or eLearning course.
 Please do not copy or distribute this document.

-Copyright © 1981, 1997 Kepner-Tregoe, Inc. All Rights Reserved.
+Copyright © 1981, 1997, 2006, 2013, 2019, 2022 Kepner-Tregoe, Inc. All Rights Reserved.